jlk/readme/README.md

 I'm a security guy at heart.
 I take concepts of trust, secrecy and privacy very seriously.
 This means I might not always be able to tell the real reason I'm doing something or looking for help.
 When possible I'll "read you in."
 Please trust that when this happens I'm actively balancing giving enough information to execute on something, while trying to minimize exposure to something sensitive.

-I maybe shouldn't write this, but I will: As a seasoned security person, you can presume that if you betray my trust, I will learn about it at some point.
-My reaction will be quiet disappointment.
-You will probably not learn of my knowledge, but I will remember.

 I tend to be a straight shooter.
 It will benefit our relationship if you take what I say at face value.

 ### Best Way to Contact Me